Rogue River National Forest > South West Oregon Fire Patrol 39S-2W-2

 October 28, 1938: "At present the men are constructing a garage and woodshed at Anderson Butte lookout."
 (Medford Mail Tribune)

-1941: The lookout was staffed for 95 days.
+1941: The lookout staffed for 95 days.
 Communications were by Pacific Telephone and Telegraph to the Star Ranger Station.

 1948: The Rogue River National Forest transferred the lookout and lookout duties to the Southwest Oregon FPA.